calypsonet/keyple-website/content/docs/developer-guide/develop-plugin.md

 ## Overview
 In order to provide an easy way to port a Keyple applications from a device with a specific card reader to another, a plugin system as been developed.
-When a developer wants to include Keyple features within his project, he has to initialize the SmartCardService by providing a plugin Factory available with in the plugin components.
-The plugin to use depends on the target device and running environment.
+When a developer wants to include Keyple features within his project, he has to initialize the SmartCardService by providing a plugin Factory available with in the plugin library.
+The plugin to use depends on the targeted device and running environment.

 For example, for an android device with native NFC we'll use KeypleAndroidNfcPlugin.